 Becoming a policy proposal author

-If the community reaches consensus on your proposal it will be implemented by APNIC and become part of the rules for Internet Resource Management in the Asia Pacific region.
+Anyone can propose a change to APNIC policy.
+It might be based on something that affects you directly, or because you see something could be better for the whole community.
+It might help you get the resources you need to build your network, or stop something happening that isn’t good for other community members.
+If the community reaches consensus on your proposal, it will be implemented by APNIC and become part of the rules for Internet Resource Management in the Asia Pacific region.

-The PDP (Policy Development Process) requires that proposals be available for discussion on the SIG mailing list for a minimum of 4 weeks before the OPM (Open Policy Meeting).
-The OPM is held as part of the Policy SIG meeting which occurs two times per year at APNIC Conferences.
+Proposals are discussed on the SIG mailing list for at least four weeks before the Open Policy Meeting (OPM).
+The OPM is held as part of the Policy SIG meeting at each APNIC Conference.

-Once the proposal is accepted for discussion by the SIG Chair(s), the Secretariat will assign it a proposal number in the format [prop-nnn] where ‘nnn’ is a sequential number indicating the order proposals are accepted by the Chair(s).
+Once accepted for discussion, the Secretariat will assign it a proposal number in the format [prop-nnn] where ‘nnn’ is a sequential number indicating the order proposals are accepted by the Chair(s).
 The text of the proposal will be posted to the mailing list and on the APNIC website.

 A status page is created for each proposal.
 These pages form a public record and archive of all proposals that are discussed and decided by the APNIC Community under the PDP.